 If you fundamentally enjoyed the material and you have an interest in investment management, then I’d recommend that you continue.
 Now for the next question: when to take the exam?
-If you failed with a relatively high score (your scoreline was close to the minimum passing scoreline), and have time to study/practice over the next few months, then sit for the exam in the next available window, i.e. August 2021.
-Here is what your CFA path could look like:
+If you failed with a relatively high score (your scoreline was close to the minimum passing scoreline), and have time to study/practice over the next few months, then sit for the exam in the next available window.

 If you failed badly (your scoreline was considerably below the minimum passing scoreline) and/or don’t have much time to study/practice, then I’d suggest retaking the exam next year, as yu would need more time to study and practice in order to pass.